Mara-Li/obsidian-better-canvas-lock/README.md

 - Drag and drop of canvas

 For the moment, scrolling is not disabled, as I don't found how to do that.

+It will monkey-patch the lock function using `monkey-around`, so you just need to enable the plugin to make it work.

 ## ⚙️ Usage